-Commercial disputes aren’t always concerned with legal issues.
-Many arise because of a disagreement over specialist technical matters.
-Expert determination is a method of alternative dispute resolution (ADR) that engages non-legal specialists in relevant sectors to determine unresolved issues.
+Business disputes aren’t always concerned with legal issues – in fact, many arise because of a disagreement over specialist technical matters.
+This is where expert determination comes in as a potentially valuable tool.
+In summary, expert determination is a method of alternative dispute resolution (ADR) that engages non-legal specialists in relevant sectors to determine unresolved issues.

 In this guide we’ll discuss:

 - What’s an example of expert determination in action?